 works with local nonprofit groups and city governments to adopt customized policies and programs that help protect residents by reducing their exposures to neurotoxic chemicals.
-Since its inception in 2016, the Bright Cities of Dearborn, Minneapolis, Salt Lake City and Seattle have begun work on limiting pesticide use, increasing lead abatement, tackling vehicle and woodstove contributions to air pollution, purchasing fewer chemical-laden products and eliminating smoking in multifamily housing.
-In 2018, Anchorage, Columbia and Missoula joined the program.
-These new Bright Cities will soon complete assessments and begin their own initiatives to reduce exposures.
+Since its inception in 2016, the Bright Cities of Dearborn, Minneapolis, Salt Lake City and Seattle completed actions to limit pesticide use, increase lead abatement, reduce vehicle and woodstove contributions to air pollution, purchase fewer chemical-laden products and eliminate smoking in multifamily housing.
+Today, 20 cities have joined our program.
+Partnerships with other organizations that support city leadership - like the Mayors Innovation Project - provide additional peer-learning opportunities and resource sharing.

 collaborates with partner organizations to manage and support strategic campaigns that result in measurable protections from exposures to neurotoxic chemicals.
 Bright Choices’ cornerstone campaign is systematically eliminating the unnecessary use of toxic flame retardants in furniture, children’s products and electronics.
 In addition, Bright Choices co-leads a campaign to reduce exposures to phthalates in dairy products.